To get the best service from Freeview it's important to retune (rescan) from time to time to keep your channel line-up and TV service up to date.

 If you've already run through the automatic retune options above and it still isn't sorted, you can manually search by channel frequencies.

-Note: before you start, we recommend that you use the Freeview Checker and keep it open online so you can easily get to the channel number information needed in step 5.
+Note: before you start, we recommend that you use the Freeview Checker detailed view which can be found below the channel icons, keep this open online so you can easily get to the channel number information needed in step 5.

 - Using your remote control, press the menu button.